 St. Helena school district and nonprofit launch new learning center

-GREENSBURG — The St. Helena Early Learning Center held a ribbon cutting for its new literacy and learning center this morning.
+GREENSBURG — The St. Helena Early Learning Center held a ribbon-cutting for its new literacy and learning center on Wednesday morning.

 The Family Resource Group Foundation has created five labs for children across the Capitol City.